Maggie at NASA Space Center Houston for BBC2’s Do We Really Need the Moon? Image Credit: BBC

 At this stage the idea of getting into space was mainly to meet my favourite TV characters, the Clangers.

 As I grew older the desire to get into space grew through reading science-fiction stories and watching programmes such as Star Trek.
-Viewing the stars did not seem to be enough, but visiting them was
+Viewing the stars did not seem to be enough, but visiting them was highly desirable.

 My opinion changed when I started to watch The Sky at Night.